-You can never ‘spoil’ your baby with too much closeness.
-The sense of security that you give your baby through frequent babywearing is what will eventually give them the self-confidence to explore the world independently.
+Have you heard that you can ‘spoil’ your baby with too much closeness?
+Well, you can’t.
+In fact, the sense of security that you give your baby through frequent babywearing is what will eventually give them the self-confidence to explore the world independently.

-Babywearing is good for your baby’s physical and emotional development.
-Babywearing keeps you and your baby close, and the two of you communicate naturally in various different ways, which encourages language development.
+To see your baby develop and learn new things is amazing – and babywearing can actually help stimulate your baby’s development.
+Since you keep your baby close when you babywear, the two of you communicate naturally in various ways, which encourages language development.

-Babywearing frees up your hands – perfect when you have chores you need to do but want to keep your baby close.
-It can also be convenient to be able to leave the pram at home when you’re walking in the woods or collecting an older sibling from preschool.
-An easily adjustable baby carrier also makes babywearing easier for all the people close to your baby.
+Another good thing about babywearing is that it frees up your hands – perfect when you have chores you need to do but want to keep your baby close.
+It can also be convenient to be able to leave your pram at home when you’re walking in the woods or collecting an older sibling from preschool.
+An easily adjustable baby carrier also makes babywearing more convenient for all the people close to your baby.

-As your baby grows, so does their curiosity in the world around them.
-Thus, babywearing in the facing-out position or on your back allows your little one to explore their surroundings while remaining safely and reassuringly close to you.
+As your baby grows, so does their curiosity about the world around them.
+So babywearing in the facing-out position or on your back allows your little one to explore their surroundings while remaining safely and reassuringly close to you.

 If you have a colicky baby, babywearing might help.
 Carrying your baby in a baby carrier can soothe the discomfort, since your baby is carried in an upright position.

 Wondering which baby carrier to choose?
 Find the right one for you and your baby in our baby carrier guide.